-Include the lives and deaths of people with Autism and learn from what we find.
+Include the lives and deaths of Autistic people and learn from what we find.

-Teach more people in health and care and in the community about the needs of people with Learning Disabilities and people with Autism.
+Teach more people in health and care and in the community about the needs of people with Learning Disabilities and Autistic people.

 Help the places where people live and work to be better at meeting their needs.